 - Financial Management – Managing funds or Financial Management is extremely important.
 Effective management of funds is essential so that there is no delay in paying suppliers, employees, meeting fixed and variable costs.
-Having some surplus funds to meet the unforeseen events is advised.
+Having some surplus funds to meet unforeseen events is advised.

 - Developing Market Spaces – This means creating a market for their products and services, identifying customer types, their demands, needs, and what can be done to better their services to meet their demands.

 - Business Relationship Management – Maintaining relations with suppliers and clients is crucial for having a long term relationship with them and developing trust with them.
 Loyal customers will continue to bring business in a sustainable way.

 - The Service Portfolio and Implementation of Strategy – Using IT to create an overview of all the services a company is providing and identifying potential opportunities where they can create new services.
-Once a full list is created they can be added in the portfolio of assets of the company.
+Once a full list is created they can be added to the portfolio of assets of the company.

 - Helps the company deliver services in a quick and efficient way by taking advantage of the latest IT mechanisms.

 - Aligning the strategic and long-term objectives of the company with IT.

 - Improving the way in which companies deliver their products and increasing customer satisfaction.

 - Saving costs by using modern IT practices and systems.

 - Overall increasing organizational efficiency and productivity.

 - It can also be used to change the structure of the organization if there is scope for improvement.

 - It can be used to manage the resources of the organization in an effective and productive way.
 This includes workforce, raw materials, and other key factors that the business uses in its day to day workings and operations.

 This is a guide to ITIL Overview.
-Here we have discuss the concept, Top 4 factors, and uses of ITIL in companies.
+Here we have discussed the concept, Top 4 factors, and uses of ITIL in companies.
 You can also go through our other suggested articles to learn more –